rush2sk8/UR3-ROS/README.md

 [```setup_ros_ft_sensor.sh```](https://github.com/rushadantia/UR3-ROS/blob/master/setup_ros_ft_sensor.sh)

-This script creates a catkin workspace that is configured and ready to run the [etherdaq_ros](https://github.com/OptoForce/etherdaq_ros.git) module.
+This script creates a catkin workspace that is configured and ready to run [my fork](https://github.com/rushadantia/etherdaq_ros.git) of the [etherdaq_ros](https://github.com/OptoForce/etherdaq_ros.git) module.
 It also modifies the ```demo.launch``` file so that it uses the ip of YOUR robot.

 [```setup_ros_ur.sh```](https://github.com/rushadantia/UR3-ROS/blob/master/setup_ros_ur.sh)